 I’ve been attending various comic con events throughout the UK (and one in Germany) for the past 11 years now.
 It’s the perfect way for me to spend time with like-minded people, meet up with friends I don’t see very often, and meet some of the actors and actresses I admire.

 But as the years have gone by and comic con has become more “mainstream”, the crowds have certainly gotten bigger!
-Which isn’t ideal for someone who suffers with anxiety.
-So with MCM Birmingham, Wales Comic Con, and other comic con events coming up over the next few weeks, I thought I’d put together a little anxiety guide to comic con to help anyone thinking of going to one.
+Which isn’t ideal for someone who suffers from anxiety.
+So with MCM Birmingham, Wales Comic-Con, and other comic con events coming up over the next few weeks, I thought I’d put together a little anxiety guide to comic con to help anyone thinking of going to one.